imstar15/smartwallet-test/uniswap-smartwallet/README.md

   yarn run transfer
   ```

-2. Swap ETH for UNI using an alternative signer account.
+1. Swap ETH for UNI using an alternative signer.

   ```
   export EOA_KEY=0xEoaKey